NEW YORK LIKE A NATIVE

 Tours with ice cream, dessert, and/or chocolate

-Several neighborhoods stand out for ice cream, and chocolate: DUMBO, Prospect Heights, Cobble Hill/Carroll Gardens, Park Slope, and Williamsburg.
+Several neighborhoods stand out for ice cream: DUMBO, Prospect Heights, Cobble Hill/Carroll Gardens, Park Slope, and Williamsburg.
+I've led ice cream tours in multiple neighborhoods.

 Greenpoint offers a good mix, as well: ice cream, bakeries, and two dueling donut purveyors.
 Those bakeries include new/old, French/Polish, pies, and more.

 In a tour of Cobble Hill, Carroll Gardens, and nearby Gowanus, we can visit two to five (!) purveyors of ice cream, at least in summer.
-We could extend to Red Hook, which also has two great dessert places.
+We could extend to Red Hook, which also has some great dessert.

 Wider-ranging Brooklyn tours with food